 Chasing tornadoes for my 50th birthday

 Being too certain of everything is a sure recipe for sleepwalking through life, at least for me.
 Though I don’t feel I’ve ever been that much on autopilot, I’ve been closer than I care to be.
 This new journey ensures I will probably never get close to that again.

-I’m keeping a blog here as a way to document my journeys, and all the experiences I have, and all the people (both cool and maybe not so much) who I meet along the way.
-My intent is to use the material here to remind me of my sojourn and to write a couple books about it.
+I’m keeping a blog here as a way to document my journeys, all the experiences I have, and all the people (both cool and maybe not so much) I meet along the way.
+My intent is to use this material to remind me of my sojourn once I come in off the road, and to write a couple books about it.
 I believe I will have enough new experiences to fill both a how-to guide for solo RVers, and another book that will take a more spiritual/emotional approach while remaining nonfiction…a kind of memoir.